jpbarto/ami-builder-packer/README.md

     + AWS CodePipeline - Orchestrates pipeline and listen for new commits in CodeCommit
     + Amazon SNS Topic - AMI Builds Notification via subscribed email
     + Amazon Cloudwatch Events Rule - Custom Event for AMI Builder that will trigger SNS upon AMI completion
+    + Amazon Cloudwatch Events Rule - Custom event for EC2 launch that will trigger the compliance-enforcing Lambda function

 ## HOWTO